mitmotion/auth_server/SPEC.md

 ```
 {
   iss: string,
-  iat: i32,
+  iat: integer,
-  nbf: i32,
+  nbf: integer,
-  exp: i32,
+  exp: integer,
   sub: string,
+  usr: string,
-  usr: string
+  spv: string
 }
 ```

-`sub` here is the ID of the account that is logging in.
+- `sub` here is the ID of the account that is logging in.
-`usr` is the username of the account logging in.
+- `usr` is the username of the account logging in.
+- `spv` is a base64 encoded SHA3-256 fingerprint of the game server's public key.

 No issuance payload.